-- 1. Serves on the Board of Directors and votes on Board matters, but does not sit in the line of ascension to the club presidency. - 2.
-Attends Board and General Meetings.

-- 3. Provides reports in the absence of Wood Ops chairpersons. - 4.
-Provides overall management of the Wood Operations organization to provide quality wood products at reasonable cost to meet the needs and wants of club members. - a.
-Needs (Demand) - b.
-Acquisition (Supply) c.
-Inventory - d.
-Cutting - e.
-Drying - f.
-Sales - 5.
+- 1. Serves on the Board of Directors and votes on Board matters, but does not sit in the line of ascension to the Club presidency. - 2.
+Attends Board, Business and General Meetings. - 3.
+Provides reports in the absence of Wood Operations chairpersons. - 4.
+Provides overall management of the Wood Operations organization to provide quality wood products at reasonable cost to meet the needs and wants of Club members, balancing: needs (demand), acquisition (supply), inventory, cutting, drying, and sales. - 5.
 In coordination with the various Wood Ops chairs, establishes policies and procedures to efficiently perform necessary activities.
-Provides updates for the Resource Book as needed. - 6.
+Provides updates for the Resource Book as needed.
+(Also see section on Club Policies, Practices and Guidelines) - 6.
 In coordination with the Treasurer and other Wood Ops groups, determines wood sale pricing necessary to "break even" unless otherwise approved by the Board. - 7.
-Promotes communications internally between the various Wood Ops chairs, the Board and club membership. - 8.
-Promotes communications externally between various Wood Ops groups and the POA, local tree service contractors and private donors. - 9.
-Initially, addresses the need to improve the Needs, Acquisition and Inventory aspects of Wood Operations.
-Perhaps establishes a new group, Needs and Acquisition, with a new chairperson. - a.
-Needs (Demand) - i.
-Member interest assessment species, sizes, special materials e.g., plywood, veneer and dimensional lumber
+Promotes communications internally between the various Wood Ops chairs, the Board and Club membership. - 8.
+Promotes communications externally between various Wood Ops groups and the POA, local tree service contractors and private donors.